 Medical masks (surgical masks) are made from a minimum of three layers of synthetic non-woven materials, and designed with filtration layers in the middle.
 Medical masks are available in different levels of thickness, with two levels of filtration, and different levels of fluid-resistance.
 They reduce the transmission of droplets formed when breathing and coughing from you to those around you.
 They also help prevent transmission of the virus to you.

-There are changes to WHO’s recommendations for face mask use for the general public too.
-Dr Maria Van Kerkhove, WHO Technical Lead COVID-19 advised: “For the general public, if you are sick, of course you should be at home.
-But if you are unwell, you should wear a medical mask and the people who are caring for you should also wear a medical mask.”
+When it comes to face mask use for the general public, Dr Maria Van Kerkhove, WHO Technical Lead COVID-19 advises: “If you are sick, of course you should be at home.
+But if you are unwell, you should wear a medical mask and the people who are caring for you should also wear a medical mask.

 Dr Ghebreyesus added: “In light of evolving evidence, WHO advises that governments should encourage the general public to wear masks where there is widespread transmission and physical distancing is difficult, such as on public transport, in shops, or in other confined or crowded environments.”